ahhz/raster/docs/concepts/indicator_generator.md

 # IndicatorGenerator

 ## Summary
 The `IndicatorGenerator` concept is introduced to be able to work with indicators that do not have a default constructor, or for which the default constructor needs to be bypassed.
 It is an object can be used to spawn initialized indicators.
-Objects of `IndicatorGenerator` models are passed as function arguments by value and therefore are required to be trivially copiable.
+Objects of `IndicatorGenerator` models are passed as function arguments by value and therefore are required to be trivially copyable.

 ## Refinement of
 `CopyAssignable`, `Destructible`